rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 * any of the various shutdown events on `IConnection`, `IModel` etc.

-### <a id="consumer-callbacks-and-ordering" class="anchor" href="#consumer-callbacks-and-ordering">Consumer Callbacks and Ordering</a>
+### <a id="consumer-callbacks-and-ordering" class="anchor" href="#consumer-callbacks-and-ordering">Consumer Callbacks, Concurrency and Operation Ordering</a>

-As of version `3.5.0` application callback handlers <strong>can</strong> invoke blocking operations (such as `IModel.QueueDeclare` or `IModel.BasicCancel`). `IBasicConsumer` callbacks are invoked concurrently.
+#### Is Consumer Operation Dispatch Concurrent?

+`IBasicConsumer` callbacks are invoked sequantially (with a concurrency degree of one) by default.

+For concurrent dispatch of inbound consumer deliveries, set [`ConnectionFactory.ConsumerDispatchConcurrency`](https://rabbitmq.github.io/rabbitmq-dotnet-client/api/RabbitMQ.Client.ConnectionFactory.html#RabbitMQ_Client_ConnectionFactory_ConsumerDispatchConcurrency) to a value greater than one.

+#### Message Ordering Guarantee

+Consumer events on the same channel are guaranteed to be dispatched in the same order they were received in.

-However, per-channel operation order is preserved.
-In other words, if messages A and B were delivered in this order on the same channel, they will be processed in this order.
-If messages A and B were delivered on different channels, they can be processed in any order (or in parallel).
+For example, if messages A and B were delivered in this order on the same channel, they will be dispatched to a consumer (a specific `IBasicConsumer` instance) in this order.

-Consumer callbacks are invoked in tasks dispatched a [TaskScheduler](https://msdn.microsoft.com/en-us/library/dd997402%28v=vs.110%29.aspx).
+If messages A and B were delivered on different channels, they can be dispatched to consumers in any order (or in parallel).

+With the concurrency degree of one, deliveries on the same channel will be handled sequentially.
+With a higher concurrency degree, their dispatch will happen in the same order but actual processing can happen in parallel (depending on the number of available cores and application runtime), which can result in concurrency hazards.

+#### Acknowledgement of Multiple Deliveries at Once

+Consumers can [acknowledge](/confirms.html) multiple deliveries at a time.
+When consumer dispatch concurrency degree is higher than one, this can result in a [double acknowledgement](/confirms.html#consumer-acks-double-acking), which is considered to be [an error in the protocol](/channels.html#error-handling).

+Therefore, with concurrent consumer dispatch, consumers should acknowledge only one delivery at a time.

+#### Consumers and Blocking Operations on the Same Channel

+Consumer event handlers can invoke blocking operations on the same channel (such as `IModel.QueueDeclare` or `IModel.BasicCancel`) without deadlocking.

 ## <a id="basic-return" class="anchor" href="#basic-return">Handling Unroutable Messages</a>